Immersion (virtual reality): Requirements

 A comprehensive understanding of which nerve impulses correspond to which sensations, and which motor impulses correspond to which muscle contractions will be required.
 This will allow the correct sensations in the user, and actions in the virtual reality to occur.
-The Blue Brain Project is the current, most promising research with the idea of understanding how the brain works by building very large scale computer models.
+The Blue Brain Project is a research project with the idea of understanding how the brain works by building very large scale computer models.

 Immersive digital environments

 An immersive digital environment is an artificial, interactive, computer-created scene or "world" within which a user can immerse themselves.

 Immersive digital environments could be thought of as synonymous with virtual reality, but without the implication that actual "reality" is being simulated.
 An immersive digital environment could be a model of reality, but it could also be a complete fantasy user interface or abstraction, as long as the user of the environment is immersed within it.
 The definition of immersion is wide and variable, but here it is assumed to mean simply that the user feels like they are part of the simulated "universe".
 The success with which an immersive digital environment can actually immerse the user is dependent on many factors such as believable 3D computer graphics, surround sound, interactive user-input and other factors such as simplicity, functionality and potential for enjoyment.
 New technologies are currently under development which claim to bring realistic environmental effects to the players' environment – effects like wind, seat vibration and ambient lighting.